 We instructed an expert in plastic and aesthetic surgery to assess the extent of the injury.
 Unfortunately, it was considered that skin grafting would not improve the discolouration and dermal scarring and that the child would be left with permanent scarring for the rest of his life.

-We invited the Central London Community Healthcare NHS Trust to make an early admission of liability in light of this incident being classed as a 'never event'.
+We invited the trust responsible for the podiatry centre to make an early admission of liability in light of this incident being classed as 'serious'.
 Liability was admitted in full and settlement discussions were concluded without the need to issue court proceedings.